 Some lenders offer loans specifically for debt consolidation.
 These are actually personal loans, the funds from which can be used to pay off your existing credit card debt.
 Then, you’ll be responsible for repaying the debt consolidation loan.
 There may be fees charged on this type of loan, so be sure to look over the loan agreement carefully before signing it.

 For a credit card consolidation loan to be as effective as possible at reducing your debt, it will ideally have a lower APR than you’re paying on your credit cards.
 In this way, you would be paying less in interest over the life of the loan.
-If a lower monthly payment is your goal, you may opt for a longer-term loan, but may pay a higher interest rate.
+If a lower monthly payment is your goal, you may opt for a longer-term loan but may have to pay a higher interest rate.

-Recommended: How to Get a Debt Consolidation Loan with Bad Credit
+Recommended: How to Get a Debt Consolidation Loan With Bad Credit

 The Takeaway